 The annual fair attracts over 500,000 people through its turnstiles.

 However, 650,000 people will attend various events on the Fairgrounds on an annual basis.
 Besides the 128,000 ft.
-Expo Center, there are 10 other smaller exhibit buildings along with the Perfect Vodka Amphitheater, Agriplex and Yesteryear Village.
+Expo Center, there are 10 other smaller exhibit buildings along with the Coral Sky Amphitheater, Agriplex and Yesteryear Village.
 These events constitute 250 event days.